Reborn (2018 film)

-Reborn is an American horror film directed by Julian Richards, and written by Michael Mahin.
+Reborn is a 2018 American horror film directed by Julian Richards, and written by Michael Mahin.
 It stars Barbara Crampton, Michael Pare, Chaz Bono, Monte Markham, Rae Dawn Chong, and Kayleigh Gilbert.

 Plot

 A hospital morgue experiences an electrical surge which shocks a stillborn baby, bringing her back to life.
 A disturbed attendant called Ken, who secretly takes photographs of corpses in the morgue, adopts the baby as his sister.
 Given the name Tess, the resurrected girl has the power to manipulate electricity.
 She is left unaware of the circumstances of her "birth", believing that she was abandoned by mistake rather than outright dead.
 On her 16th birthday, Tess discovers Ken's illicit photos, angering Ken, who attacks her.
 Tess's power awakens and she kills Ken.